f4exb/sdrangel/Readme.md

 <h2>To Do</h2>

-  - Tx support for devices like Blade-RF or Hack-RF and simple file output (probably to start with)
+  - Tx support for devices like Blade-RF or Hack-RF and simple file output (started)
-  - Tx channels to feed Tx devices
+  - Tx channels to feed Tx devices (started)
   - Possibility to connect channels for example Rx to Tx or single Rx channel to dual Rx channel supporting MI(MO) features like 360 degree polarization detection.
+Introduce the notion of ports of the same physical device.
   - Specialize plugins into channel and sample source plugins since both have almost complete different requirements and only little in common
   - 32 bit samples for the Channel Analyzer
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).